Alice Slayton Clark

 Tel: 202.682.0051

-Alice Slayton Clark is USCIB’s Director for Investment, Trade, and China.
-Clark brings with her considerable experience in trade policy, having worked in a number of international law firms and consulting practices, as well as on Capitol Hill.
+Alice Slayton Clark is USCIB’s Senior VP of Trade, Investment and Digital Policy.
+Clark joined USCIB in 2021.
+Clark brought to USCIB her considerable experience in trade policy, having worked in a number of international law firms and consulting practices, as well as on Capitol Hill.

 Most recently, Clark has been a Senior Government Relations Advisor for Jacobs Global Trade & Compliance LLC.
 Prior to this she spent time as an independent International Trade Consultant, and as an International Trade Specialist at Sidley Austin Brown & Wood, Powell Goldstein Frazer & Murphy, Graham & James, and Mudge Rose Guthrie Alexander and Ferdon.
 She began her trade career in the offices of Representative Robert Torricelli and Senator Bob Graham.